On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Categorification of braid group action

 The spectral duality establishes isomorphism of vacuum moduli spaces for certain theories (see e.g. \cite{Mironov:2012uh}).
 We will be interested in the case of 3d theories \cite{Gaiotto:2013bwa,Bullimore:2014awa}.
 This duality is also tightly related to a 3d mirror symmetry (see e.g. \cite{Gaiotto:2013bwa,Bullimore:2016nji,Bullimore:2014awa,Intriligator:1996ex,deBoer:1996ck}) and $q$-Langlands correspondence (see e.g. \cite{Kapustin:2006pk,Aganagic:2016jmx,Aganagic:2017smx,Okounkov:2016sya,Rimanyi:2019zyi,2020arXiv201108603D}).

-One could extract an equivalence of solutions to Bethe ansatz equations describing vacuum moduli spaces for theories with target spaces described by a dual pair of quivers $\fQ$ and $\fQ^!$.
+One could extract an equivalence of solutions to Bethe ansatz equations describing vacuum moduli spaces for theories with target spaces associated with a dual pair of quivers $\fQ$ and $\fQ^!$.
 This duality is well established when both $\fQ$ and $\fQ^!$ describe so called $T[SU(k)]$ theories \cite{Bullimore:2014awa,Aprile:2018oau}: \be \ee

 The duality exchanges the roles of complex mass parameters $\mu$ associated with the framing nodes and complexified FI parameters $r_i-\I\theta_i$ associated with the gauge nodes.

 Similarly, the spectral duality \cite{Gaiotto:2013bwa} connects the theory with the target space given by the cotangent bundle to a Grassmannian: \be